Campus enters yearlong focus on the future

-To help launch the strategic planning process, the chancellor announced the creation of two initial working groups — the Vision 2020 Review Working Group and the Environmental Scanning Working Group, both chaired by Executive Director of Institutional Research Becky Chadwick.
+To help launch the strategic planning process, the chancellor announced the creation of two initial working groups — the Vision 2020 Review Working Group and the Environmental Scanning Working Group, both chaired by Executive Director of Institutional Research and Effectiveness Becky Chadwick.

 These cross-campus groups are charged with conducting a full situational analysis of the current internal and external environment, including identifying the organizational strengths and challenges of the university and determining what trends in the external environment may impact UM-Dearborn’s future.